AgenciaQuantik/CurlOP/README.md

 * login($username, $password = "")
 If you choose to use an authentication that requires basic login and password, you may fill it here.

+* responseType($responseType = 1)
+You can specify the method as a string or as a integer, here is the list of all the options:
+  * 0 - None (won't parse)
+  * 1 - JSON
+  * 2 - XML

 Credits
 =======